Wide Column model

 The Wide Column model is similar to the data model of Bigtable or HBase and is suitable for various scenarios such as the storage of metadata and big data.
 The Wide Column model stores data in data tables.
-A single data table can store petabyte-level data and support tens of millions of queries per second (QPS).
+A single data table can store petabyte-level data and supports tens of millions of queries per second (QPS).
 The data tables are schema-free and support wide columns, max versions, and time to live (TTL) management.
 The data tables also support features, such as auto-increment primary key column, local transaction, atomic counter, filter, and conditional update.

 The Wide Column model of Tablestore is similar to the data model of Bigtable or HBase.
 The Wide Column model stores data in data tables in a three-dimensional structure, which is defined by rows, columns, and time.
 Each row of a data table can have different columns.
 The attribute columns of a data table can be dynamically added or removed.
 When you create a data table, you do not need to define a strict schema for the attribute columns of the data table.